BryonyRBlack/mildew-detection/README.md

 ### Project Hypothesis

-- Advises that the hypothesis is that it is possible to distinguish leaves with Powdery Mildew, from healthy leaves.
+- Advises what the hypothesis is
 - Using the data analysis, is able to validate.

 ### Leaf Visualizer

 - Shows images of leaves with Powdery Mildew, and healthy leaves.
 - A montage is available for the user to view.
+- -Checkboxes used for ease to the user.

 ### Mildew Detection